Reverend Godfrey Egremont1

 Dr. Charles Coates1

-Dr. Charles Coates was born in 1825 at Leeds, Yorkshire, West Riding, England.2 He was the son of William Henry Coates and Sarah Shipton.2 He married Sara Clegg Hope, daughter of Samuel Hope and Rebekah Bateman, on 6 May 1856 at Bolton Abbey.2 He married Mary Katherine Carr, daughter of Rt.
-Rev. Thomas Carr and Catherine Emily MacMahon, on 2 September 1879 at Bath Abbey, Bath, Somerset, England.3 He died on 23 March 1909.1
+Dr. Charles Coates was born on 11 October 1825 at Leeds, Yorkshire, West Riding, EnglandG.2,3 He was the son of William Henry Coates and Sarah Shipton Bullman.2 He married Sara Clegg Hope, daughter of Samuel Hope and Rebekah Bateman, on 6 May 1856 at Bolton AbbeyG.2 He married Mary Catherine Carr, daughter of Rt.
+Rev. Thomas Carr and Catherine Emily MacMahon, on 2 September 1879 at Bath Abbey, Bath, Somerset, EnglandG.4 He died on 23 March 1909 at age 83 at Bath, Somerset, England.1,3

-Dr. Charles Coates graduated with a Doctor of Medicine (M.D.).3 He was invested as a Fellow, Royal College of Physicians, London (F.R.C.P.).1 He lived at 10 Circus, Bath, Somerset, England.1
+He graduated with a Doctor of Medicine (M.D.)4 He was appointed Fellow, Royal College of Physicians, London (F.R.C.P.)1 He lived at 10 Circus, Bath, Somerset, EnglandG.1

 Citations